POLICE & MIRANDA RIGHTS IN DENVER, COLORADO COURTS

 It does not matter whether you live in Aurora, Denver, Castle Rock, Greeley or Erie.
 All police must give you a Miranda warning if they place you in custody and want to interrogate you.
 If the Colorado State Patrol or any other government agency tries to ask you questions, demand to speak with an attorney first.
 Remember, your Miranda warnings are your constitutional right.

 In Denver, an experienced criminal defense attorney can help you know what you should and should not say to the government.
 The police officer’s job is to help the district attorney convict someone of the crime.
 The police are not concerned about you and your personal life.
 Our defense attorneys are.
 We are experienced at protecting the rights of our clients.
-So, be smart, exercise your right to remain silent and call O'Malley and Sawyer, LLC immediately at 303-731-0719.
+So, be smart, exercise your right to remain silent and call Sawyer Legal Group, LLC immediately at 303-731-0719.
 Together, we can protect your future.